AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### <a name="list"></a>4.1 Listing all patients and appointments : `list` OR `ls`

-Use this command to show a list of all patients and appointments in CLInic.
+Use this command to show the full list of all patients and appointments in CLInic.

+You can use this command after using commands like `findPatient` and `findAppointment` to retrieve back the full list.

 <box>